N3TWORK/thrift/README.md

 - thrift structs can be generated as c# structs (rather than classes) by using the attribute  `csharp.struct`
  * LIMITATION: default values for structs is not supported (completely fixable, just have to work around a quirk of c#)
  * NB. an optional field referencing a c# struct will still have reference semantics, via wrapping the struct in a single-item "Ref" class)
+ * if the thrift struct has only a single field named "Value", it will also conform to the interface TTypedef and have cast operators &c genearted for it
 - support for sum-types -- annotate a struct with `csharp.oneOf = "<interface>"` to generate a c# struct that has a single field, of that interface type. every field of thrift struct must be optional, and exactly one field should be set.
  * LIMITATION: which field is set is (lazily) determined by doing an "as" cast, so this *only works if all types are distinct*; TODO: remember what was set using the field identifier. (faster, more robust.)
 - no __isset generated for optional value types (why: less memory cost; in the rare case you need the functionality, can recreate manually by including explicit companion "isset" variable)